jdoleary/Spellmasons/docs/TasksCurrent.md

 # Tasks
+- BUG: When branch is undefined occurs it should automatically regen the whole level
 - Bug: recenter stage isn't working well for tutorial
 - Introduce: explain info about new units when you first encounter them
 - add gaps as well as walls (different)